Readless

 • For newsletter overload: Readless takes a fundamentally different approach with AI digests

-• For privacy: Wallabag gives you complete control
+• For privacy: Wallabag gives you complete control through self-hosting

 The best read-later app is the one you'll actually use.
 Don't let saved articles pile up indefinitely — whether through better organization or AI-powered summaries, find a system that helps you stay informed without the overwhelm.

-What's the best free Pocket alternative?
+What is the best free Pocket alternative in 2026?

 What if I save articles but never read them?